 The problem with ‘road safety’

-But, compared to ‘traditional’ Road Safety campaigns, this is groundbreaking stuff.
+But, compared to most government Road Safety campaigns, this is groundbreaking stuff.
 The likes of the Tufty Club, Green Cross Code and even the loveable ‘Hedgehogs’ campaign, whilst cute and well intentioned, have all pretty much told children that roads are now for cars and they must learn to navigate them safely or stay off them altogether.
+In general, road safety campaigns have put responsibility for safety onto children, rather than the cause of the danger – car drivers.

 On one level, the tactic has worked.
-Fewer children are now killed on the roads than when cars first started hurtling along our residential streets (14,000 killed 1927-37).
-But this cannot be hailed a success.
-Despite the fall in numbers, children in this country (especially those living in poorer areas) are still being knocked down by cars on the streets where they live.
-The last government report says that in 2015, 1,561 children (0-15) were killed or seriously injured whilst on foot (i.e. walking or playing) or on bikes (i.e. cycling or playing).
-This is not just a number – these are individual children.
+Fewer children are now killed on the roads than when cars first started hurtling along our residential streets.
+The government hails this as a huge success.
+But roads themselves are no safer than they were in the 1970s – if anything, they are far more dangerous.
+And children, especially those living in poorer areas, are still being knocked down on the streets where they live.
+In the UK in 2015, 1,561 children (0-15) were killed or seriously injured whilst on foot or on bikes.
+This is not just a number – these are individual children’s lives.
 This is not ok.
 This is not to be celebrated.

 Secondly, these gruesomely ‘positive’ statistics have come at a very high price: the loss of children’s freedom.
-One of the less cuddly government campaigns of the 1980s depicted a child stepping off a pavement with the words, “One False Move and You’re Dead” and in 1991, Professor Mayer Hillman co-opted these words for his seminal work linking increased traffic danger and child-focussed (victim-blaming?) ‘road safety’ campaigns to the drastic reduction in children’s independence over one generation.
+One of the less cuddly government campaigns of the 1980s depicted a child stepping off a pavement with the words, “One False Move and You’re Dead”.
+In 1991, Professor Mayer Hillman took this as the title for his research linking increased traffic danger and child-focussed ‘road safety’ campaigns to the drastic reduction in children’s freedom over one generation.
 We now know that this loss of freedom is serious: it has already contributed to a decline in children’s health and happiness and we are probably only seeing the tip of the iceberg.
-Parents should not have to choose between their children’s freedom (and health and happiness) and their safety.
+Parents should not have to choose between their children’s wellbeing and their safety.

 A vicious cycle

-Because of parents’ very reasonable fear, children are not out and about as much, so car drivers have even less reason to consider them, making roads even more unsafe and hostile.
-There is no longer a sharing of the space outside our front doors – long gone for most children are the days of just shouting “car” and moving their game out of the way.
-We have now all pretty much just adapted our lives to the new reality: roads are for cars, not children.
+Largely because of parents’ very reasonable fear, children are not out and about as much, so car drivers have even less reason to consider them, making roads even more unsafe and hostile.
+There is no longer an equitable sharing of the space outside our front doors.
+Long gone for most children are the days of just shouting “car” and moving their game out of the way.
+We have now all pretty much just adapted our lives to the new reality: roads are for cars, not people – and especially not for children.

 A way forward?

-However, it’s not all doom and gloom!
+But it’s not all doom and gloom!
 Brake’s messaging reflects a wider shift in road safety thinking towards actually making roads safer, rather than changing children’s behaviour.
-Not everyone is there yet (see the government’s most recent campaigned aimed at children) but the good news is that we don’t have to meekly accept the status quo.
+There is a long way to go, but as parents and citizens we don’t have to meekly accept the status quo.

 Children call for change